nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ## Add new event

-1. Type `add meeting from 2 days after 1pm to 2 days after 3pm`.
+1. Type `add meeting from 1pm 2 days after to 3pm 2 days after`.

 **Result:** A new task "meeting" with start and end date of 2 days later from 1pm to 3pm is added to the bottom of the list.

 ## Add tags to task

-1. Type `add "Random" t/tag1 t/tag2`.
+1. Type `add Random t/tag1 t/tag2`.

-**Result:** A new task "Random" with tags "tag1" and "tag2" is added to the bottom of the task list.
+**Result:** A new task with name "Random" with tags "tag1" and "tag2" is added to the bottom of the task list.

 ## Select a task in task list

 1. Type `select 1`.

-**Result:** TODO
+**Result:** The first task with task name "CS2103t v0.4" is selected.

 ## Select the last task in task list

-1. Type `select 1000`.
+1. Type `select 99`.

-**Result:** Task list will scroll to last task and select it, showing the task name and tags in result display.
+**Result:** Task list will jump to last task and select it, showing the task name and tags in result display.

 ## View all tasks